Dealing with grievances at work

 From 6 April, the early conciliation process applies to most employment tribunal claims and will affect the time limit for your claim.
 From 6 May, you must contact Acas to start the early conciliation process before you can make a claim to an employment tribunal.

-For more information about early conciliation and how it affects the time limit, see Early conciliation - how it works and Early conciliation - how it affects the time limit for making a claim.
+For more information about early conciliation and how it affects the time limit, see Using early conciliation.

 If you're worried about how the time limits apply to you, take advice from one of the organisations listed under Further help.